 4. The next day, let the almond past come to room temperature.
 Mix the milk with the yeast in a small bowl.
 Let stand for 10 minutes until it starts to foam.

-5. Place the sourdough starter, bread flour, sugar, salt, butter, egg and vanilla in the bowl of a kitchen machine fitted with a dough hook.
+5. Place the sourdough starter, yeast mixture, bread flour, sugar, salt, butter, egg and vanilla in the bowl of a kitchen machine fitted with a dough hook.
 Knead for 5 minutes on low.
 Add the almond paste and knead for another 5 minutes on low.

 6. Add the fruit and nut soaker with all the liquid and knead on low for 1 to 2 minutes until well incorporated.